leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/lights.rst

 Studio Lights
 =============

-*Studio Lights* are used to illuminate the 3D viewport during *Solid View* and will not be rendered.
+Studio Lights are used to illuminate the 3D Viewport during *Solid View* and will not be rendered.
 Unlike lights in the scene, the lighting direction follows the viewport orientation.